skramm/homog2d/README.md

 :new: Fresh 2.4 release! : https://github.com/skramm/homog2d/releases

+**Warning**: current code has been through a lot of improvements since 2.4, release 2.5 expected soon!

 To install on your machine, copy file `homog2d.hpp` somewhere where your compiler can reach it, or `sudo make install` after cloning repo.
 This will copy that file in `/usr/local/include`.